 Magic tricks can't hold a candle to this scientific triumph!
-Watch your child's astonishment as he sees that he can make a candle burn below water, and create a very bizarre candle souvenir.
-With just the open flame above the water's surface, this process will transform the candle to a hollow tube of wax.
-The water surrounding the candle is the secret to this "trick"!
-It keeps the exterior of the candle at a cool temperature, so the area touching the water never melts!
+Watch your child create a bizarre candle souvenir by getting a candle to burn below water.
+With just the open flame above the water's surface, this process will transform the candle into a hollow tube of wax.
+The water surrounding the candle is the secret to this "trick."
+It keeps the exterior of the candle at a cool temperature, so the area touching the water never melts.

 What You Need:

 - Duct tape